ECB must include Greece in bond-buying plan, says Greek finance minister

 "I hope that Greece will not be excluded as no country needs quantitative easing as much as Greece," Gikas Hardouvelis told the paper.

 "We are the country with most deflation, the highest debt ratio and the highest domestic interest rates," he added.
-"In theory .. we are the ideal recipient of the program."
+"In theory .. we are the ideal recipient of the programme."

 The ECB is poised to announce a closely-watched plan to buy government bonds later on Thursday to reinvigorate the flagging euro zone economy and ward off deflation.

-Hardouvelis also called for the "troika" of the European Commission, International Monetary Fund and ECB to raise its short-term borrowing cap via T-bills to 20 billion euros from 15 billion euros.
+Hardouvelis also called for the "troika" of the European Commission, International Monetary Fund and ECB to raise its short-term borrowing cap via T-bills to 20 billion euros (15 billion pounds) from 15 billion euros.

 "The troika must agree to raise the cap," he told Handelsblatt.
 When asked about a cap of about 20 billion euros, he replied: "Something like that in the short term."